dwhiffing/fury/content/nato/gr/air/body.md

 One veteran aircraft the Greek air force has no intention of retiring is the A-7H Corsair II.
 The SLUF (Short Little Ugly Fellow) is a venerable bomb truck with a massive range.
-Greece was the only country to receive new production Corsairs and the first foreign country to operate them in 1975.
+Greece was the only non US country to receive new production Corsairs and the first foreign country to operate them in 1975.
 There were 60 newly built plus an additional 36 surplus A-7Es in service by the early ‘90s.

 | Sqn      | Name    | Wing          | Location | AC  | Type | Remarks |
 |----------|---------|---------------|----------|-----|------|---------|